FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/testing/v1_test_component.md

 ### Integration testing

 A test component may need to interact with other components, such as in an integration test.
-The recommended way to do this is to include all components under test in the test's package, and then specify in the test's manifest a mapping between the services that these components offer and their launch URLs.
+One way to do this is to include all components under test in the test's package, and then specify in the test's manifest a mapping between the services that these components offer and their launch URLs.

 This is done as follows: